-I like my Carolina BBQ!
+We like our Carolina BBQ!
 It’s tangy and vinegar-y, with mustard and vinegar at the heart of it.
-So this weekend, instead of buying store-made BBQ sauce, which is choc-full-o’-nasty preservatives you don’t need or want, why don’t you make your own sauce!?
-Here’s my simple recipe for Carolina BBQ sauce that’ll make your grilled meats taste that much better!
+So the next time you head to the grocery store, instead of buying store-made BBQ sauce, which is choc-full-o’-nasty preservatives you don’t need or want, why not try your hand at your own sauce!?
+Here’s our simple recipe for Carolina BBQ sauce that’ll make your grilled meats taste that much better!

 - 1 cup yellow mustard (you can also try Dijon for a slightly different flavor profile)

 - 1 teaspoon black pepper

 - 1 and 1/2 tablespoons chili powder (you can add more for extra kick)

 - 1/2 teaspoon soy sauce